 14. Use drawer organizers for makeup, jewelry, ponytail holders, and other loose items.
 Or make your own.
 Try our post on budget make up storage for ideas.

-15. Use pretty floating shelves to add storage above the toilet, and add value to the room.
+15. Use pretty floating shelves to add storage and to organize above the toilet, and add value to the room.
 Need tutorials?
 DIY floating shelves.

 16. Use a timer in each bathroom, and use it… This is great for getting out the door on time, AND getting teenagers out of the shower.

 17. Place color separate baskets in your closet for laundry, and one for dry cleaning.
 This will save you time sorting clothes, and you will always know when you have enough colors for a full load.

 18. If you haven’t worn it in a year, donate it.
 Goodwill and some other charities even take worn out clothes, as it employs people while they are redirected to recyclers.

 19. Sort your clothes by season, and only keep the present season in your closet.
 Pack out of season clothes away in an under bed storage container.
 DIY under bed storage ideas!